-PI 3.1.2 The management system has effective consultation processes that are open to interested and affected parties The roles and responsibilities of organisations and individuals who are involved in the management process are clear and understood by all relevant parties
+PI 3 3.1.2 interested and affected par The roles and responsibilit as effective consultation pro ties ies of organisations and indi s are clear and understood b viduals who are involved

 Scoring Issue SG 60 SG 80 SG 100

-Roles and responsibilities
+Roles an Roles and responsibilities

 a Guide post Organisations and individuals involved in the management process have been identified.
-Functions, roles and responsibilities are generally understood .
+Functions, roles and responsibilities are generally understood.
 Organisations and individuals involved in the management process have been identified.
 Functions, roles and responsibilities are explicitly defined and well understood for key areas of responsibility and interaction.
 Organisations and individuals involved in the management process have been identified.
 Functions, roles and responsibilities are explicitly defined and well understood for all areas of responsibility and interaction.

 Met?
 Yes Yes Yes